pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 To upgrade the TiDB cluster, edit the `spec.version` by executing `kubectl edit tc basic -n tidb-cluster`.

-The upgrading doesn't finish immediately.
-You can watch the upgrading progress by `kubectl get pods -n tidb-cluster --watch`.
+The upgrade process does not finish immediately.
+You can watch the upgrade progress by executing `kubectl get pods -n tidb-cluster --watch`.

 ## Scale out